flavio-fernandes/pelican-blog/content/work/odl-in-docker.md

 That is mostly so because the kernel already has _openvswitch.ko_ and all that we need are the userspace binaries.

-For this setup, I use OVS bridge **br1** that is persistantly configured via **ifcfg-br1**.
+For this setup, I use OVS bridge **br1** that is persistently configured via **ifcfg-br1**.
-That connects the ODL containers and the managment network used by the Openstack nodes, shown as **Openstack Underlay Net** in the picture above.
+That connects the ODL containers and the management network used by the Openstack nodes, shown as **Openstack Underlay Net** in the picture above.
 I also create a tap port **tap1** which is added as part of **br1**.

     :::text